Code-Institute-Submissions/gym-website/README.md

 A squashed and wrapped Desktop timetable will not work on the Phone.
 The Phone wireframe shows two Desktop columns, one for the Times and one for the Days of the week.
 This however does not look well.
-The Phone will need a format of it's owm with the Day of the week followed by columns with headings of Times and Classes.
+The Phone will need a format of it's own with the Day of the week followed by columns with headings of Times and Classes.
 Coding this will be a challenge and will likely require a library perhaps Bootstrap4.
 The timetable will need to be scrolled up/down.
 There is a gap in the footer where the table is visable.